|

 device or process.

-2) Contributory patent infringement applies when someone
+2) Contributory patent infringement is covered under 35 USC 271(c) and applies when someone

 encourages someone else to directly infringe a patent plus two other